thenumbernine/super-metroid-randomizer-lua/README.md

 - item shuffle previous locations
 - weapon damages
 - doors (NOTICE the item accessibility search doesn't take this into account yet)
-- item placement / scavenger hunt mode.
+- item scavenger hunt mode.
+Put items at any accessible in the map (99% of the time).
 If randomizing doors had no guarantees, this has even less.
+	- optionally hide the items
+	- optionally burrow them into the wall so you just see the break block + start of the passage to get to them.

 The item placement algorithm does a depth-first search to make sure that there is at least one possible run that will result in the game being won.